LogoActuator Machining

 Single-setup machining minimizes runout.

 Whenever possible, the bearing seat bore and the primary mounting face should be machined in the same operation.
-This eliminates setup error and guarantees maximum perpendicularity.
+This reduces datum transfer error and makes perpendicularity easier to inspect.

 Material selection impacts rigidity and cost.